cueaz/vite-plugin-minifiable-keywords/packages/vite-plugin-minifiable-keywords/README.md

 ## Limitations

-- **Frameworks**: The plugin uses Babel to parse JavaScript and TypeScript files.
-It cannot parse keywords from inside the template blocks of frameworks like Vue, Svelte, or Astro.
+- **(TODO) Frameworks**: The plugin uses Babel to parse JavaScript and TypeScript files.
+It cannot parse keywords from Vue, Svelte, or Astro files yet.
 - **Dynamic Access**: Only static property access (e.g., `K.myKeyword`) is detected.
 Dynamic, computed access (e.g., `K['myKeyword']`) will not be identified by the plugin.

 ## License